 She is a board-certified orthopaedic surgeon with subspecialty board-certification in Sports Medicine.
 She completed her fellowship in Orthopaedic Sports Medicine and Shoulder Surgery at the University of Michigan and, after practicing as a community-based orthopaedic surgeon in Delaware, returned to Michigan Medicine as faculty in 2017.
 She developed a niche in pediatric sports medicine within the division of sports medicine.

 Dr. Crawford is a graduate of Princeton University, where she was a national champion in Women’s Lightweight Rowing.
 This experience allows her to understand the goals of the competitive athlete in recovering from injury.
-She understands that patients have varying needs during this recovery process, so she believes that one of her most important tasks is to listen to her patients concerns and develop a strategy that works well for each individual.
-In addition to the care she will provide for the University of Michigan and Eastern Michigan University athletic teams, she has volunteered as a team medical provider for the US Rowing Team.
+She understands that patients have varying needs during this recovery process, so she believes that one of her most important tasks is to listen to her patients’ concerns and develop a strategy that works well for each individual.
+She is a team physician for the University of Michigan and Eastern Michigan University athletic teams, and she has volunteered as a team medical provider for the US Rowing Team.

 Dr. Crawford currently lives with her family, including her three young daughters, in her husband’s hometown of Chelsea.
-She plans to grow her general and pediatric sports medicine practice at Mott Children’s Hospital, Medsport Domino’s Farms, and Brighton Center for Specialty Care.
+She cares for patients at Mott Children’s Hospital, Medsport Domino’s Farms, and Brighton Center for Specialty Care.

 - Pediatric sports injuries

 - Arthroscopic surgery of the shoulder and knee

 - Patellar instability

 - Osteochondritis dissecans

 - Pediatric athletic injuries involving the shoulder and knee

 - Diversity and gender-related issues in Orthopaedic Surgery training